Happstack/happstack-book/RouteFilters/OtherRouteFilters.md

 :   Grab the rest of the URL (dirs + query) and passes it to your
     handler
-`anyPath :: (ServerMonad m, MonadPlus m) => m r -> m r` :   Pop any path element and ignore when choosing a 'ServerPartT' to
+`anyPath :: (ServerMonad m, MonadPlus m) => m r -> m r` :   match on any path ignoring its value `trailingSlash :: (ServerMonad m, MonadPlus m) => m ()` :   Guard which checks that the Request URI ends in `/`.
-    handle the request.
-`trailingSlash :: (ServerMonad m, MonadPlus m) => m ()`
-:   Guard which checks that the Request URI ends in `/`.
 Useful for
     distinguishing between `foo` and `foo/`